uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/prepnamespace.rst

 At this point, you are ready to create a relevant staging for the ``hello-ml`` |uobjcoll|.
 |uberspark| staging environments are essentially development workspaces that target a given hardware platform
 with associated CPU(s) and devices.
+Staging environments also provide configurable settings for the build tools related to the |coss| development such as compilers, assemblers, linkers and verification tools.

 |uberspark| staging environments can be created using the :ref:`frontend-cli-intro` as shown below: